hred-ux/ARG-CMCRR/README.md

 # ARG-CMCRR

-## ARG_CMCRR: Deep Learning-Based Classification and Risk Ranking of Antibiotic Resistance Genes
+## ARG-CMCRR: Deep Learning-Based Classification and Risk Ranking of Antibiotic Resistance Genes

-ARG_CMCRR is a GPU-accelerated deep learning framework for the identification, functional classification, and risk ranking of antibiotic resistance genes (ARGs) from nucleotide or amino acid sequences.
+ARG-CMCRR is a GPU-accelerated deep learning framework for the identification, functional classification, and risk ranking of antibiotic resistance genes (ARGs) from nucleotide or amino acid sequences.

 The framework supports both full-length sequences and short sequencing reads, enabling its application to assembled genomes, plasmids, and metagenomic datasets.